What Is a Retail Display?

 • Match shelf heights and widths to product dimensions for a clean, shopable look

 Seasonal resets become faster and more organized when visual merchandising teams use planograms.
-Instead of guessing, stores can follow a visual blueprint, reducing downtime and keeping compliance high.
+Instead of guessing, stores can follow a visual blueprint, which reduces downtime and maintains high compliance.

 In short, planograms turn guesswork into structured, data-backed merchandising.